 The conditions required to get a newly isolated phage to form plaques have been reviewed.
 The importance of testing both logarithmic and stationary phage cells, a range of incubation temperatures, replacing agar with agarose, using low strength agarose top agar overlays in initial experiments, media supplemented with Ca++ and Mg++ that do not contain cation chelators, modifications to the double agar assay method including a) changes to the initial assay step so that phage adsorption takes place at ambient temperature and b) the use of antibiotics and other activators of the host cell’s SOS system are discussed.
 The use of metagenomics to study phage diversity and dynamics is also discussed.

-The review is based on a papers given by the author (Mullan, 1979; Mullan, 2012) that have been 'broadened' to include non-lactic phages and more recent research.
-Further updates were added in 2013, 2014 and 2016.
-Note this article does not discuss how to undertake a plaque assay.
-For information on how to plate phage preparations refer to the article on the double agar assay method.
+The review was originally based on papers given by the author (Mullan, 1979; Mullan et al. 1981a; Mullan et al. 1981b; Mullan and Crawford, 1985; Mullan, 2012).
+It has been 'broadened' to include non-lactic phages and recent research.
+Further updates were added in 2013, 2014, 2016, 2017, April 2018 and August 2018.
+Note this article does not discuss how to undertake a plaque assay, this is covered in the article on the double agar assay method.

 Difficulties in getting phages to form plaques

 Replacing the gelling agent, agar, with agarose in the soft agar overlay